-(Co-requisite: EDUC 265) Students will obtain hands-on experience in the assessment of specialneeds students and adults.
+(Co-requisite: EDUC 265) Students obtain hands-on experience in the assessment of specialneeds students and adults.

-SPED Educational Assessment
+Special Education Educational Assessment

-This course will focus on the strategies, methods, and instruments for assessing the disabled student's development in the cognitive, psychomotor, and affective domains.
+This course focuses on the strategies, methods, and instruments for assessing the disabled student's development in the cognitive, psychomotor, and affective domains.
 Theory-to-practice linkages will be stressed.
 An observation component is part of the course expectation.

-EDUC 267 Learning Disabilities
+Learning Disabilities

 This course provides an introduction to learning disabilities.
-Definitions, current theories, etiological bases, and educational management of students with learning disabilities and/or hyperactivity and attention deficit are emphasized.
+Definitions, current theories, etiological bases, and educational management of students with learning disabilities and/or hyperactivity and attention deficit will be emphasized.